lisp3r/dwm-bar/README.md

 ## Customizing

 dwm-bar is completley modular, meaning you can mix and match functions to your hearts content.
-It's functions are located in the bar-functions/ subdirectory and included in dwm_bar.sh
+It's functions are located in the `bar-functions/` subdirectory and included in `dwm_bar.sh`.

-If you want to make your own function, for example dwm_myfunction.sh, you should create it in the bar-functions/ subdirectory before including it in dwm_bar.sh and adding it to the xsetroot command:
+If you want to make your own function, for example `dwm_myfunction.sh`, you should create it in the `bar-functions/` subdirectory before including it in `dwm_bar.sh`:

-    # Import the modules
-    . "$DIR/bar-functions/dwm_myfucntion"

-    while true
-    do
-        xsetroot -name "$(dwm_myfunction)"
-        sleep 1
-    done
+    load_module 'dwm_myfucntion'

 ## Acknowledgements